Originally Written: Apr 2013

-- You are ignoring your inner website pages which means you are not making the most of your website
+You’re ignoring your inner website pages which means you’re not making the most of your website.

-- Your dropout rate for customers will be higher as they have to find the page they want once they have landed on your homepage
+Your dropout rate for customers will be higher.
+Customers will have to find the page they want once they have landed on your homepage.

-- If you are also optimising the most relevant page you have internal pages competing for rankings
+If you’re also optimising the most relevant page, you’ll have internal pages competing for rankings.

-- By targeting many keywords on one page it is likely you are not doing the full practise of on page SEO for all of those keywords
+By targeting many keywords on one page, it’s likely you’re not doing the full practise of on-page SEO for all of those keywords.